Security Services for the IoT

 Lectures

-The goal of the lectures is to enable you to learn and from your teachers and from each other to be better prepared for the written exam (see Assessment).
+The goal of the lectures is to enable you to learn from your teachers and from each other to be better prepared for the written exam (see Assessment).
 At each lecture, your teachers will present a summary of the two papers of that lecture, which we will discuss with you.
-Your teachers might ask you to share your opinion on a particular paper, such as on relations to previously discussed papers, the pros/cons of a solution, or its limitations.
-This might be a bit uncomfortable for some of you initially, but it’s core to Dutch academic culture to stimulate independent thinking.
+Your teachers may ask you to share your opinion on a particular paper, such as on relations to previously discussed papers, the pros/cons of a solution, or its limitations.
+This might be a bit uncomfortable for some of you initially, but it’s core to Dutch academic culture to stimulate discussion and independent thinking.

 SSI consists of a total of 9 lectures: 7 regular lectures and 2 guest lectures.
-The lectures are on-campus only at the UT.
+All lectures are on-campus only at the UT.
 Remote participation is not possible to stimulate interaction in class.
 For that same reason, we will not record the regular lectures.
 Also, we’d like to incentivize everyone to attend the lectures to maximize group learning.
 We will record the guest lectures, which are typically somewhat less interactive than the regular lectures.

 Two teachers will be present at each lecture so you can ask questions.
 We provide a Q&A slot to help you with the SSI lab assignment at one of the lectures.